projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 Install the Ubuntu User VM (RTVM) on the SATA Disk
 **************************************************

-.. note:: The WHL Maxtang machine contains both an NVMe and SATA disk.
+.. note:: The NUC11TNHi5 machine contains both an NVMe and SATA disk.
    Before you install the Ubuntu User VM on the SATA disk, either remove the NVMe disk or delete its blocks.

 #.
-Insert the Ubuntu USB boot disk into the WHL Maxtang machine.
+Insert the Ubuntu USB boot disk into the NUC11TNHi5 machine.
 #.
-Power on the machine, then press F11 to select the USB disk as the boot
+Power on the machine, then press F10 to select the USB disk as the boot
    device.
 Select **UEFI: SanDisk** to boot using **UEFI**.
 Note that the label depends on the brand/make of the USB drive.
 #.
 Install the Ubuntu OS.